 - This should be embedded in a number of areas including stress testing, loss forecasting, pricing, portfolio reporting and risk appetite.

 Development of robust and appropriate governance and operational frameworks

 - Regulators expect direction and ownership from executive management, therefore clear evidence needs to be given of practical oversight through appropriate escalation routes and sufficient training, to ensure full understanding of key issues and potential impacts

 - Robust controls in decision making and key processes are also essential to ensure risks are minimised and controlled.

 - Data is a cornerstone of any IRB programme and should be structured to allow consistent and efficient analysis

-- It is essential that regular data quality analysis is undertaken with well documented and understood governance processes, this includes process changes of the storage and use of data.
+- It is essential that regular data quality analysis is undertaken, underpinned by well documented processes, governance and change control.

 Programme directing and monitoring